Angèle (singer): 2019–2023: Nonante-Cinq

 In 2019 Angèle became one of the most sought for artists in France and Belgium and affirmed her feminism with the song "Balance ton quoi" in reference to the French #metoo movement, Balance ton porc.
-Pierre Niney makes an appearance in the video alongside some of Angèle's friends to talk about struggles her female friends have encountered with men.
+Pierre Niney makes an appearance in the video alongside some of Angèle's friends to talk about the struggles her female friends have encountered with men.
 Angèle became an ambassador for Chanel afterwards.
 In April 2020 Angèle performed for One World: Together At Home, a global broadcast and digital special to support front-line healthcare workers and the WHO during the COVID-19 pandemic, hosted by Lady Gaga.

 In October 2020, Angèle was pictured alongside London singer Dua Lipa on the set of a music video.
 A collaboration with the latter was later announced and would feature on the reissue of Lipa's new album Future Nostalgia.
 "Fever" was released on 30 October 2020.
 The music video was released a week later on 6 November 2020 on YouTube.
-Before the release of the video, Lipa announced on social media that Angèle will be appearing as a special guest on her live stream concert Studio 2054 on 27 November 2020.
+Before the release of the video, Lipa announced on social media that Angèle would be appearing as a special guest on her live stream concert Studio 2054 on 27 November 2020.

 In 2021 Angèle made her film debut in Annette, directed by Leos Carax.
 Her second studio album, Nonante-Cinq was released on 3 December 2021, her 26th birthday.
-In 2022 Angèle featured in "Sunflower" from Tamino Amir's second album, Sahar.
+In 2022, Angèle featured in "Sunflower" from Tamino Amir's second album, Sahar.

 2024–present: Paris Olympics

 In 2024 Angèle performed "Nightcall" alongside Kavinsky and Phoenix as part of the Paris Olympics closing ceremony.
 As a result, Nightcall became the most searched-for song in a single day and in a single minute on the musical search site Shazam.
 In 2025, Angèle released "A Little More," a single featured in an advertising campaign for Chanel.
+On February 27, 2026, Angèle released the first single for her new album in collaboration with Justice, titled "What You Want".
+On June 22, three days after the release of her previous single "Dis-le", Angèle announced the release of her next album, titled "Instinct".